Jason1165/Clyde-Pacman/README.md

 Jason: Added on to the skeleton of maze and completed file reading related methods and a basic display of the maze.
 Added files to data folder for storing information.

 Ryan:  Added abstract methods to character interface and created constructor for Pacman class.
 Made getter and setter methods in Pacman.

+##### 05/25/2022
+Jason: Created refillFood method and storeHigHScore as well as a few comments for what each char represents in the map.

+Ryan: